JuanR-Git/credit-classifier/README.md

 # credit-classifier

-This will be the working space for our 4AL3 - Applied Machine Learning group project.
+This will be the working space for Konrad, Joseph, and Juan's 4AL3 - Applied Machine Learning group project.